-Carol works part-time in paid employment, she has raised her family and now has 2 greyhounds of her own plus a “part -time” family owned mixed breed dog to care for several days a week.
+Carol works part-time in paid employment, she has raised her family and is proudly a grandma for the first time too.
+She has 2 greyhounds of her own, a rescued galgo from Spain plus a “part -time” family owned mixed breed dog to care for several days a week.
 Carol is an administrator for our Facebook page.

 Lucy joined us as a dog walker in April 2009.
 From there she became a kennel hand in August of 2009 and not too long after that she ventured into her first foster mother role in January 2010.

 Lucy took to fostering greyhounds rather well and has since seen a series of foster dogs going through her home until she finally succumbed and joined our now (almost) famous Club FF.
 Otherwise knows as the Failed Fostererers Club.
 There are quite a few of us who now have membership of this club.
 Lucy however has to have the credit for being able to hold out the longest. and at this point she’s also had the greatest number of foster dogs pass through her home (22 at the last count in August 2012 we think).

 Nowadays Lucy is pivotal to the running of Lifeline, having recently added cat testing and home checking plus homings to her role as well.
 She is always willing to go a step further and involves herself in what ever needs doing very willingly.